JKomori49/microatoll_GUI/README.md

 > Follow the steps below to set up Visual Studio Code and Python together.

 > **If you are already an experienced Python user:**
-> Simply clone this repository (https://github.com/JKomori49/microatoll_GUI.gui) in your environment and jump to step 3.
+> Simply clone this repository (https://github.com/JKomori49/microatoll_GUI.gui) in your environment and jump to [STEP 3](■STEP-3.-Install-the-Simulator-Package).

 1. **Install [Visual Studio Code](https://code.visualstudio.com/)**

 2. **Install [Python ≥3.10](https://www.python.org/downloads/)**
-   During installation, make sure to check the box:
-   **✅ “Add Python to PATH”**
+   During installation, make sure to check the box: **“Add Python to PATH”**

 3. **Launch VS Code and Install Git**
    - When prompted, install the **Python Extension**